JeffSteinbok/hass-dreo/README.md

 HomeAssistant integration for Dreo brand smart devices.
 Currently supports some models of Tower Fans and Air Circulators.

-You can purchase these devices from Amazon.
-Feel free to use this link; if you do, I'll get a small commission: [Dreo Fans on Amazon](https://www.amazon.com/gp/search?ie=UTF8&tag=jeffsteinbok-20&linkCode=ur2&linkId=264bf9285db76a172f81bad93760d162&camp=1789&creative=9325&index=hpc&keywords=Dreo%20Smart%20Fan)
+You can purchase these devices from Amazon: [Dreo Fans on Amazon](https://www.amazon.com/gp/search?ie=UTF8&tag=jeffsteinbok-20&linkCode=ur2&linkId=264bf9285db76a172f81bad93760d162&camp=1789&creative=9325&index=hpc&keywords=Dreo%20Smart%20Fan)

 This integration is based on the engineering that Gavin Zyonse did for the HomeBridge integration here: https://github.com/zyonse/homebridge-dreo.